What speaking at Oxford University taught me about focus

 The inconvenient beauty of being different

 Deficit.
 Disorder.
 Two words I've grown increasingly uncomfortable with in my thinking around ADHD of late.
-I don't have Attention Deficit Hyperactive Disorder, but over the last several months I have had the opportunity to interview a number of experts on this unexpectedly contentious but endlessly intriguing topic.
-I've spoken with award-winning authors, psychotherapists, advocates,… Continue reading The inconvenient beauty of being different
+To be clear, I don't have Attention Deficit Hyperactive Disorder, but over the last several months I have had the opportunity to interview a number of experts on this unexpectedly contentious but endlessly intriguing topic.
+I've spoken with award-winning… Continue reading The inconvenient beauty of being different

 The science and art of achieving your dreams